proycon/flat/docs/installation_guide.rst

 New versions of FLAT may introduce new configuration options for your ``settings.py`` (introduced in next section).
 Please inspect the differences between your variant of ``settings.py`` and the one provided with FLAT, and copy what is needed.
+If you use external YAML configuration files, you likely won't have this problem.

 New versions may also introduce database migrations.
 To run these, set ``PYTHONPATH`` to the directory that contains your ``settings.py``, and ``DJANGO_SETTINGS_MODULE`` to the name of the file without the extension::